jheare/fish310/lab_syll.md

 Don’t let animals dry out.

-Never place dead animals in the garbage, but them in the bags provided.
+**Never place dead animals in the garbage, put them in the bags provided.**

 Put preserved animals back in the correct jar.

 Don’t mix instruments used with live and dead animals; clean the implements.

-IF YOU DON’T KNOW, ASK!!!
+If you are unsure of what to do, ask before you act.

 ---